-AIM, the London Stock Exchange’s international market for smaller growing companies, is home to nearly 1,000 companies.
+AIM, the London Stock Exchange’s international market for smaller growing companies, is home to nearly 900 companies.
 Even more importantly, AIM is no longer just about highly speculative micro caps that may never generate a profit - or cash for that matter!
-There are now hundreds of AIM companies with robust business models and a history of excellent profitability, cash generation and attractive dividends.
-Many of these excellent businesses have seen their shares soar over the past few years, far outperforming larger but lower growth companies on the main stock market - our research on Fevertree Drinks available here highlights a recent star performer on AIM.
+There are now hundreds of AIM companies with robust business models and a history of profitability, cash generation and attractive dividends.
+Many of these excellent businesses have seen their shares soar over the past few years, far outperforming larger but lower growth companies on the main stock market - our research has uncovered plenty of AIM stars and also provided an early warning of problems.

 Investment in ‘qualifying’ AIM companies can attract 100% relief from inheritance tax provided that the investment is held for at least two years - that’s about the biggest tax break the UK government has ever given us so it seems like a good idea to use it, especially with the potential for investment success as well.
 You can find out which AIM shares qualify by using our unique AIMsearch tool by clicking here.

 Investment in AIM companies for IHT planning purposes is all about constructing a well-balanced diversified portfolio of qualifying AIM shares, not just about individual stock selection.
-AIM portfolios managed by our associated business Fundamental Asset Management have delivered outstanding returns since inception in 2004.
-Fundamental has invested in some great AIM companies including Abcam, one of AIM’s most successful and largest companies.
+AIM portfolios managed by our associates Fundamental Asset Management have delivered outstanding returns since inception in 2004.

-Investor’s Champion Premium Company research provides in-depth research on AIM companies which qualify for the valuable Inheritance Tax reliefs; good quality companies with understandable business models, assets, profits, cash flow generation and dividend yield.
+While much of our content is free, Investor’s Champion PREMIUM content provides more in-depth research on AIM companies which qualify for the valuable Inheritance Tax reliefs; good quality companies with understandable business models, assets, profits, cash flow generation and dividend yield.
 We know that IHT planning investors seek out companies with these characteristics with the result that they generally outperform over the long term.

 Remember to also use our AIMsearch tool to discover which AIM companies may qualify for the valuable inheritance tax reliefs.